makeabilitylab/physcomp/communication/serial-intro.md

 ## Example serial programs

 Below, we are going to show a few different examples using the command line, Python, and then JavaScript.
-To keep things simple, in this lesson, we are going to focus on **unidirectional communication** from the computer to the Arduino (`Computer→Arduino`).
+To keep things simple, in this lesson, we are going to focus on **unidirectional communication** from the computer to the Arduino (`Computer → Arduino`).
 That is, the computer will send data and the Arduino will receive data.
-Later, we will cover `Arduino→Computer` and bidirectional (duplex) communication `Computer↔Arduino`.
+Later, we will cover `Arduino → Computer` and bidirectional (duplex) communication `Computer ↔ Arduino`.

 And actually, in all of our serial lessons—including this one—we will have the Arduino transmit something back to the computer to aid with debugging and ensure the Arduino received what we expected.
 You'll see!